SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/documents/documents.md

 > [!NOTE]
 > It is important to understand the distinction between activities and documents.
 When you get data from the [appointment table](https://community.superoffice.com/documentation/SDK/SO.Database/html/Tables-appointment.htm) or use the CRMScript [NSAppointment class](https://community.superoffice.com/documentation/SDK/SO.Customer.Service.Support/html/EJScript-Classes-NSAppointment-NSAppointment.htm), it is crucial that you pay attention to the **type** field.

-There is always a corresponding appointment record for a document.
+There's always a corresponding appointment record for a document.
 You can navigate the relation between them in both directions.
 Each document-type appointment record has a corresponding document record - always.
 However, the document-type appointments are not visible in the UI and they should not be mistaken for **linked activities**.

 ## Documents vs. other entities